6LYTH3/buddy/README.md

 buddy
 =====

-Random buddy for celebrate the new year.
+Random buddy for celebrate the new years.